UMM’s second group of exhibitions opened on April 4, 2015, featuring work by Emily Joyce, Jessica Lagunas and Esperanza Mayobre.

 Frame, mat, plaque

-In this conceptual work, Mayobre engages the timely question of immigration, using minimal means to address the poignancy of immigrant labor’s invisibility.
-In her work, Mayobre uses non-traditional approaches and a light touch to address issues such as immigration and Third World debt.
-A Brooklyn-based, Venezuelan artist, Mayobre’s work has been exhibited internationally and reviewed in publications such as The New York Times, Arte al Dia and Artforum among many others.
+In this conceptual work, Mayobre, an immigrant herself, engages the timely question of immigration, using minimal means to address the poignancy of immigrant labor’s invisibility.
+In her work, Mayobre uses the language of conceptualism to address political issues such as immigration and Third World debt.
+A Brooklyn-based artist, Mayobre’s work has been exhibited internationally and reviewed in publications such as The New York Times, Arte al Dia and Artforum among many others.

 Opening Reception Photos